LouisStefanuto/my-site/docs/blog/posts/08_alphafold2_part3.md

 Additionally, the model is trained to **estimate the error** it makes for each residue frame.
 That's the last small auxiliary term in the loss $\mathcal{L}_{conf}$, that compares the error to the predicted error.

-I find it really clever, because it provides some empirical estimation of how confident AlphaFold2 is about its prediction, for each residue.
+I find it clever, because it provides some empirical estimation of how confident AlphaFold2 is about its prediction, for each residue.
 For instance, the authors observed a strong correlation between low plDDT scores and parts of the protein that have dynamic structures (and thus no clear ground truth).

 !!! quote ""
     <figure markdown>